-The School of Rehabilitative and Health Sciences Rehabilitative and Health Sciences includes the five distinct programs, (1) Undergraduate Health and Exercise Science (HES), (2) Entry-Level Doctor of Physical Therapy (DPT), (3) Regis Pathway of the Creighton University Occupational Therapy Doctorate (OTD), (4) the Residency in Orthopaedic Physical Therapy, and (5) the Fellowship in Orthopaedic Manual Therapy (FOMT).
+The School of Rehabilitative and Health Sciences Rehabilitative and Health Sciences includes the six distinct programs, (1) Undergraduate Health and Exercise Science (HES), (2) Entry-Level Doctor of Physical Therapy (DPT), (3) Regis Pathway of the Creighton University Occupational Therapy Doctorate (OTD), (4) the Residency in Orthopaedic Physical Therapy, and (5) the Fellowship in Orthopaedic Manual Therapy (FOMT) (6) Rockhurst University Masters in Speech and Language Pathology Program.
 The School of Rehabilitative and Health Sciences Rehabilitative and Health Sciences has an overarching mission, vision, and strategic goals and each of the programs has its unique mission, vision, and goals consistent with that of the School.